Skip to main content

 Kirby Perkins ConstructionMiddletown58

-The largest notice was filed by Kirby Perkins Construction at its Middletown facility, reporting 58 affected workers.
+Leading the list was Kirby Perkins Construction at its Middletown facility, reporting 58 affected workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Rhode Island, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Rhode Island, with filings falling below both recent and year-ago levels.
 The Construction sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Rhode Island.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Rhode Island WARN notices, browse layoffs by state, or download the full dataset.